seanbradley/ada-nft/README.md

 "Or let the CLI choose for you the next tip by omitting the block hash parameter."

-hint: use pull command to combine remote-fetch and forward.
+HINT: use pull command to combine remote-fetch and forward.